Back to news... 04 May 2011 8 Tips For Safely Packing Your Parcels

 7. Think about weight.

 What about the weight of the item you're sending?
 The heavier the item, the more packaging it will require to prevent damage, and perhaps most importantly, to stay within the confines of your packaging!
-If you're sending a heavy item, make sure to use a double wall cardboard box.
+If you're sending a heavy item using our 30kg parcel courier service, make sure to use a double wall cardboard box.
 That way your heavy item won't puncture the cardboard box - and even if it does, it remains safe within the second wall of the cardboard.

 6. Choose an appropriate size box.